thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

   // Load our app module and pass it to our definition function 'app',

-  // Some plugins have to be loaded in order due to there non AMD compliance
-  // Because these scripts are not "modules" they do not pass any values to the definition function below 'order!libs/jquery/jquery-min', 'order!libs/underscore/underscore-min', 'order!libs/backbone/backbone-min'
 ], function(App){
-  // The "app" dependency is passed in as "App"
+  // The "app" dependency is passed in as "App" App.initialize();
-  // Again, the other dependencies passed in are not "AMD" therefore don't pass a parameter to this function App.initialize();
 });